hudson155/kairo/README.md

   With just a few lines of code
   you can add health check endpoints to your Kairo application.
 - [kairo-server](./kairo-server):
-  Servers are composed by Features, and can be run as an application or as part of integration tests.
+  Servers are composed of Features, and can be run as an application or as part of integration tests.